 The vat, in this technology, is held on an oxygen-permeable window.
 While the UV light engine projects from beneath the window.
 The light engine flashes a stream of image per layer onto the vat through the oxygen-permeable window.
 This window allows for oxygen to pass through it in minute quantities.
 This is responsible for creating a thin liquid interface of uncured (unhardened) resin between the window and the part itself.
 The thin liquid interface literally the ‘no-reaction zone’ is called as ‘dead zone’.
 The dead zone is extremely thin equal to only one-third of a human hair.
 This not only enables a continuous flow of oxygen and liquid between the window and the pat but also avoids the part sticking to the window itself.

-Materials for CLIP 3D printing technology are only developed by Carbon3D.
+Materials for CLIP additive manufacturing technology are only developed by Carbon3D.
 Some of the materials developed are Cyanate Ester, Elastomeric Polyurethane, Silicone, Rigid Polyurethane, Flexible Polyurethane, Dental, etc.

 You can read more at Understanding Carbon CLIP Technology (Digital Light Synthesis)